 Benzene is metabolized by cytochrome P450 2E1 (CYP2E1), forming an epoxide, benzene oxide.
 Benzene oxide may then proceed through several alternative metabolic pathways (Jerina et al., 1968; Lovern et al., 1997).
 In one pathway, benzene oxide rearranges nonenzymatically to form phenol, the major product of initial benzene metabolism.
 Phenol is further oxidized by CYP2E1 to hydroquinone.
-Further oxidation of hydroquinone to p-benzoquinone is catalyzed by myeloperoxidase (MPO).
+Further oxidation of hydroquinone to pbenzoquinone is catalyzed by myeloperoxidase (MPO).
 In a second pathway, benzene oxide can also react with glutathione (GSH) to form phenylmercapturic acid and thereafter be converted by epoxide hydrolase to benzene dihydrodiol with subsequent formation of catechol.
-In a third pathway, an iron-catalyzed ring-opening reaction results in the formation of trans,trans-muconaldehyde (MUC) with further metabolism to trans,trans-muconic acid (MA).
-All of the phenolic products may be conjugated with sulfate or glucuronic acid, with the conjugates of phenol and hydroquinone, the major benzene metabolism also occurs in the bone marrow and other tissues.
+In a third pathway, an iron-catalyzed ring-opening reaction results in the formation of trans, trans-muconaldehyde (MUC) with further metabolism to trans, trans-muconic acid (MA).
+All of the phenolic products may be conjugated with sulfate or glucuronic acid, with the conjugates of phenol and hydroquinone the major benzene metabolites excreted in urine (Sabourin et al., 1989; Wells and Nerland, 1991).
+Benzene metabolism also occurs in the bone marrow and other tissues.

 Benzene is excreted both unchanged via the lungs and as metabolites (but also as parent compound in small amounts) in the urine.
 The rate and percentage of excretion via the lungs are dependent on exposure dose and route.
-Qualitatively, the metabolism and elimination of benzene appear to be similar in humans and laboratory animals (Henderson et al., 1989; 1996; Sabourin et al., 1988).
+Qualitatively, the metabolism and elimination of benzene appear to be similar in humans and laboratory animals (Henderson et al., 1989; 1996; Sabourin et al., 1989).

 Figure 3.
-Metabolism of Benzene.
+Metabolism of Benzene8